MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account and signed in as Joni Sherman.

+1. Open **Microsoft Edge** in an InPrivate window by right clicking Microsoft Edge from the task bar and selecting **New InPrivate window**.

-1. In **Microsoft Edge**, navigate to Microsoft Defender by going to `https://security.microsoft.com`.
-Log in as **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
+1. Navigate to Microsoft Defender XDR by going to **`https://security.microsoft.com`**, and sign in as **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. On the left sidebar, select **System** > **Settings**, then select **Cloud Apps**.